Doncic, Hardaway Jr. lead Mavs to 137-123 rout of Rockets

 The Mavericks had extended the lead to 16 later in the fourth when Doncic scored six points in a row, capped by a 3-pointer to make it 132-113 with about 3 1/2 minutes to go.

-Dallas led by 20 in the third quarter before Houston scored the next seven points, with a 3-pointer from P.J.
-Tucker, to get within 89-76 with about seven minutes left in the third.
+Dallas led by 20 in the third quarter before Houston scored the next seven points, with a 3-pointer from Tucker, to get to 89-76 midway through the period.

 The Mavericks were up by 16 later in the third after two free throws by Dorian Finney-Smith before Tucker made consecutive baskets to cut the lead to 103-91.